Clinical Training Activities

 Interns meet monthly in a group format to receive supervision of their community-based intervention (CBI) work, which includes outreach, education, and prevention activities.
 The CBI supervisor may also assist interns in facilitating liaison relationships with various campus partners and advise on consultative responsibilities involved in maintaining and deepening these connections.

-Each intern participates in CBI activities for at least three academic quarters.
-Interns begin by participating in CAPS' outreach during new student orientation activities, staffing tabling events, and providing informal support to students.
-Throughout the training year, interns then assist with the delivery of existing CBI programming (e.g., workshops, educational presentations, affinity spaces) or they may choose to collaborate with staff to develop their own programming in response to requests from campus partners or liaisons.
+CBI activities extend throughout training year, beginning with new student orientation programming.
+Interns then assist with the delivery of existing CBI programming (e.g., workshops, educational presentations, affinity spaces) or collaborate with staff to develop and deliver their own programming in response to requests from campus partners or liaisons.

-The Interns' Emerging Expertise Presentation offers an opportunity for interns to craft a didactic presentation that highlights their clinical, professional, and research interests—thereby strengthening interns' foundation for for future contributions and professional identity.
-This presentation is given to the CAPS staff in the spirit that honors the interns' emerging wisdom, special interests, and expertise.
-Interns are encouraged to use this opportunity to demonstrate their ability to integrate science with clinical practice and deliver a didactic presentation that benefits the work of mental health clinicians.
+The Interns' Emerging Expertise Presentation offers an opportunity for interns to develop and deliver a didactic presentation highlighting their clinical, professional, and/or research interests—thereby strengthening professional identity development and a foundation for future contributions to the field.
+Interns present to CAPS staff and are encouraged to use this opportunity to demonstrate their ability to integrate science with clinical practice to benefit the work of mental health clinicians.

 Group Supervision of Supervision

-During their final academic quarter of internship, with supervision provided by a licensed psychologist, interns engage in experiential learning through peer supervision with their fellow psychologists-in-training.
+During the second half of the training year, interns' engage in supervised experiential learning through peer supervision with their cohort members.
 This group supervision experience begins with an overview of the practice of clinical supervision and the various models of supervision, then the exploration of the commonalities and differences among training supervision, peer supervision, peer support, and consultation.

-The goal of peer supervision is to build a sound, lifelong mechanism for consultation that is foundational to effective, reflective, sustainable, and ethical clinical practice.
+The goals of peer supervision are to: to build a sound, lifelong mechanism for consultation that is foundational to effective, reflective, sustainable, and ethical clinical practice.
 Skills in peer supervision include expression of peer support and compassion, giving and receiving feedback, self-examination, problem-solving, healthy negotiation of one’s own and others’ power and needs, and mindfulness of group dynamics, countertransference, and parallel process as applied to the peer supervision group.

 Interns rotate in the group leadership role.
 The peer supervision leader’s tasks involve rapport building and containment, moderating and facilitating structure and focus for the meeting, summarizing themes discussed by the peers, facilitating discussion and feedback among the peers, assisting with theory application, centering multicultural and social justice considerations, ethics, problem solving, and process observation tasks (i.e., awareness of group dynamics including group development stages, how the group deals with conflict, parallel process, and encourage the expression of reactions, feelings, and behaviors).

-This weekly 2-hour seminar facilitated by is designed to span the broad range of interns’ learning needs during the internship year.
-Utilizing a variety of formats (e.g., didactic, discussion of readings, case presentations, etc.), the seminar exposes interns to training in core competencies and related areas, often including: (a) Psychotherapy and Crisis Intervention, (b) Clinical Assessment, (c) Multicultural and Diversity Issues in Psychotherapy, (d) Legal and Ethical Issues in Psychotherapy, (e) Psychiatric Consultation, (f) Outreach and Preventive Interventions, (g) Professional Development, and (h) Clinical Supervision and Training.
-To address growth in these core competencies, the Intern Seminar incorporates a number of modules throughout the year.
+Facilitated by CAPS staff members (and occasionally local community professionals), this weekly 2-hour seminar is designed to span the broad range of interns’ learning needs during the internship year.
+Incorporating a variety of formats (e.g., didactic, discussion of readings, case presentations, etc.), interns receive training in core competency areas, including: (a) Psychotherapy and Crisis Intervention, (b) Clinical Assessment, (c) Multicultural and Diversity Issues in Psychotherapy, (d) Legal and Ethical Issues in Psychotherapy, (e) Psychiatric Consultation, (f) Outreach and Preventive Interventions, (g) Professional Development, and (h) Clinical Supervision and Training.
+To address growth in these core competencies, the Intern Seminar incorporates several modules throughout the year.

-Psychiatric Consultation Module: A CAPS psychiatrist presents several psychiatric topics such as Advanced Mental Status Examination, the DSM diagnostic system, collaboration between psychologists and psychiatrists, ADHD, assessment and treatment of sleep disorders, and bipolar disorders.
+Psychiatric Consultation Module: CAPS psychiatrists present on topics such as therapist-psychiatric collaboration/consultation, advanced mental status examination, and the assessment and/or treatment of ADHD, sleep disorders, and bipolar disorders.

-Multicultural and Social Justice Issues Module: A quarter-long combination of didactic, experiential, and discussion-based formats aimed at deepening the interns' awareness of self and others as multicultural beings navigating—and professionally positioned to effect change in—an inequitable society and world.
-In the context of interns’ clinical work and professional development, cultural humility, social identity, power, oppression, privilege, accountability, and advocacy are issues of focus.
-To enhance interns’ self-reflection and learning, a priority of this module is establishing a community of safety and nonjudgment.
+Multicultural and Social Justice (MCSJ) Issues Module: Typically a quarter-long, MCSJ combines didactic, experiential, and discussion-based formats to deepen interns' awareness of self and others as multicultural beings navigating an inequitable society and world.
+In supporting interns' development as agents of social change, cultural humility, social identities, power, oppression, privilege, and advocacy are often topics of focus.
 Outside of this seminar module, interns’ multicultural proficiency is emphasized in training experiences throughout the year.

 Clinical Assessment and Psychotherapy Module: Topics may include evidence-based therapies and the assessment and/or treatment of suicidality, substance use disorders, eating disorders, trauma, personality disorders, and anxiety disorders.